mount -t glusterfs storage.example.org:/backups /mnt

 # sqlite3 /var/lib/bareos/bareos.db < /usr/lib/bareos/scripts/ddl/creates/sqlite3.sql # chown bareos:bareos /var/lib/bareos/bareos.db # chmod 0660 /var/lib/bareos/bareos.db

-package is optional. bconsole
+The bareos-bconsole package is optional. bconsole is a terminal

 application that can be used to initiate backups, check the status of